muhammad-guluzade/Python/AmazonPriceTracker/README.md

 ## If you want to use it
 You have to specify the following:
-- headers (the code needs to send the headers in order to get a valid response from the website, your headers can be viewed here [your headers](https://myhttpheader.com/))
+- **headers** (the code needs to send the headers in order to get a valid response from the website, your headers can be viewed here [your headers](https://myhttpheader.com/)) You have to specify at least the following : User-Agent, Accept-Language
+- **sender email and password**
--
+- **receiver email**

+## Problems
+Sometimes the code throws an exception because it cannot find the price element on the website.
+This happens when Amazon does not allow you to access their website with your code.
+You can try again or add some additional parameters to **_headers_** section.